310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 I heard that lately, ninjas are getting attention overseas because of appearances in American comic books and stuff~♪

-Look, do you see this!
-“Once upon a time, there was a group of ninjas who survived Nobunaga Oda’s oppression, and they travelled across continents, changing and evolving”… is the backstory of a ninja from Kentucky, and this is their colorful shuriken~☆
+Look, look!
+“Once upon a time, there was a group of ninjas who survived Nobunaga Oda’s oppression, and they travelled across continents, changing and evolving”—

+—Is the backstory of a ninja from Kentucky, and this is his colorful shuriken~☆
 {% endbubble %}

 {% bubble Kanata %}
-you are [fine] with just about [anything] when it is [ninja]-related, aren’t you…
+you are [fine] with just about [anything] when it is [ninja]-related, aren’t you, shinobu…

 it is [good] to have something you [love], but… you have no [standards].
 {% endbubble %}